 O'Neill Branch, 70 Rindge Ave., Cambridge, MA 02140

-Start the year off right by getting to know Cambridge birds!
-All ages are welcome to join us as we observe birds at Fresh Pond, which provides habitat for many different species at all times of the year.
-This event will focus on birds that can be found in the winter in Cambridge, including several species of ducks, sparrows and more.
-We may also see some of our year-round resident birds, and we will discuss general birdwatching tips and learn more about the birds we share our outdoor spaces with.
+All ages are welcome to join us as we observe birds at Fresh Pond.
+We will look for birds migrating to or through our area as well as year-round resident birds.
+As we walk we will discuss general birdwatching tips and learn more about the birds we share our outdoor spaces with.
 A limited supply of binoculars will be available.
-Please dress accordingly as we will be outside for the entire walk.

 Registration is required for this event.